Click on any subject heading to see the related courses.

 Biology

 Biology is the study of living organisms and systems, including tissues, cells, and the structure and function of macromolecules.
 These courses introduce you to the basic principles of biology, ecological and environmental issues, human biology, and microbiology.
+Pre-medicine and professional health career courses are taught.

 Chemistry

 These courses are of interest to professionals in the chemical and biological fields as well as those seeking to upgrade their skills and theoretical background in specific topics.
+Pre-medicine and professional health career courses are taught.

 Computer Science

 The following courses can develop your computer expertise in two key areas.
 Some courses focus on language programming and operating systems; these are particularly recommended if your interests lie in technical or system support.
 Other courses focus on using computers to solve engineering or technical problems.
 In these, the emphasis is on learning how to translate problems into an appropriate mathematical form.
+In addition, computer security, digital forensics, and 3-D printing, visualization, and agile product prototyping are taught.

 Note: Written approval is required before undergraduate degree program students can register in these courses.
 See Engineering Students.